 Natural Remedies for Erectile Dysfunction

 If you’re struggling with ED, first understand that you’re not alone.
-I see hundreds of male patients with the same challenges.
 Although I know it’s embarrassing to talk about, my suggestion is that you visit your doctor and ask them to test you for two things: your heart function and your hormone levels.

 Erectile dysfunction can actually be a strong warning sign of blood vessel dilation problems (endothelial dysfunction) and hardened, narrowed arteries (atherosclerosis).
 These conditions affect not only the arteries that feed the heart, but blood vessels throughout the body—including those in the penis.